Kadesv/project-1/README.md

 # New Project
-My project is a personal blog site;
+My project is a personal blog app.
 <!-- This is how you would show a photo -->
 <!-- ![App hero image](/public/assets/img/readme/app.png) -->

 ## Description

-My site allows me to upload a picture with a text area and a title.
+My app allows me to upload a picture with a text area and a title.
+When you first open the app you are given the option to add a post, and edit or delete an existing post.
+When you click the edit button it brings up a form that has existing values in the input.
+You can delete the entire post when you click the delete button.
+New posts will appear at the top blank and will need to be edited to appear how you would like.
+In the form there is an input that allows you to put in an image URL and that will appear in the middle of the post.

 &NewLine;